mariaPencheva/ReactJS_MERN/README.md

 - **Task Management**: Users can create, view, claim, edit, and delete tasks.
 - **Task Categories**: Tasks are categorized into taken, created, completed, and archived.
 - **User-Specific Views**: Logged-in users can see and manage their own tasks.
+- **Responsive Design**: The application is optimized for use on a variety of devices, including desktops, tablets, and mobile phones.

 ## Technologies Used